petchanawat/E_Com-Business-Development-Insights-Dashboard/README.md

 Business Intelligence dashboards are essential tools to unify efforts by providing real-time, dynamic KPI tracking and performance insights.
 These dashboards help identify gaps and opportunities for improvement and growth, as demonstrated in this project.

-## Project Objectives
+## Objectives

-- ### Align Strategic Goals Across the Organization Create a shared understanding of company targets by enabling top management to communicate long-term goals clearly to all departments.

-- ### Enhance Departmental Focus
+- ### Align Strategy with Operations
-  Empower teams to align their efforts with strategic objectives, ensuring every department contributes toward achieving organizational goals.
+  Ensure all teams understand and work toward shared company goals by connecting strategic plans with daily operations.

-- ### Monitor Performance Against Targets
+- ### Track and Improve Performance
-  Provide a dynamic dashboard to track performance metrics, identify gaps, and determine if outcomes are above or below target.
+  Use dynamic dashboards to monitor key metrics, identify performance gaps, and uncover growth opportunities.

-- ### Drive Data-Driven Decision-Making
-  Enable teams to analyze root causes and uncover new business opportunities using interactive filters and drill-down capabilities.

-- ### Support Proactive Strategy Development
+- ### Support Data-Driven Decisions
-  Facilitate quick action to bridge performance gaps or capitalize on opportunities by providing real-time, actionable insights.

-- ### Foster Collaboration Through Transparency
-  Encourage cross-departmental collaboration by sharing insights and benchmarks that highlight areas for improvement and success.
+  Empower teams with actionable insights to solve problems, optimize operations, and drive business growth effectively.

 ## Dataset Description